leeseomin/CodeCollector/README.md

 2. Merging into a single Markdown file:
    - The extracted code files are merged into a single Markdown document.
    - The content of each file is included in the Markdown document along with the file path and language type.
+   - The merged Markdown document is saved in the "merged" directory with the name "repo_name.md".

+3. Core code extraction:
+   - The code identifies and extracts only the core code sections from the extracted files.
-   - The merged Markdown document is saved in the "merged" directory with the name "combined_code_files.md".
+   - The merged Markdown document is saved in the "merged" directory with the name "core_repo_name.md".

 ## 🟧 Running the Application